davidenox/Appunti-Informatica/Terzo Anno/Calcolo Numerico/Lezioni/Lezione 8 - Richiami di algebra lineare.md

 Sia $A \in \mathbb C^{n\times n}$ una matrice hermitiana e siano $A_{1},A_{2},\dots,A_{n}$ le sue sottomatrici principali di testa: $$A_{1}=[a_{11}],\:\:\:A_{2}=\begin{bmatrix}a_{11} & a_{12} \\ a_{21} & a_{22}\end{bmatrix},\:\:\:A_{3}=\begin{bmatrix}a_{11} & a_{12} & a_{13} \\ a_{21} & a_{22} & a_{23} \\ a_{31} & a_{32} & a_{33}\end{bmatrix},\:\:\:\dots\:\:\:,\:\:\:A_{n}=A$$
 Le seguenti condizioni sono equivalenti:
 - $A$ è definita positiva
-- gli autovalori di $A$ sono reali e positivi
+- Gli autovalori di $A$ sono reali e positivi
 - $\det(A_{k})>0$ per ogni $k=1,\dots,n$

 ## Esempio 1